placaille/sim-duckiebot-lanefollowing-demo/README.md

 ### Custom packages

-The custom package must be updated and stored in `/aido-challenge-custom_cide`.
-The repo for the custom code can be found at [this repo](https://github.com/placaille/aido-challenge-custom_code.git).
+Custom packages must be placed in `/aido-challenge-custom_code` at the root of this repo.
+The repo for the custom packages for the AIDO Lane-Following Challenge can be found [here](https://github.com/placaille/aido-challenge-custom_code.git).

 ---